 We ensure that all our co-workers are suitably qualified, which means getting a mandatory care certificate.
 As part of our ongoing learning and development programme, we will support you in getting this if you are new to a caring career.
 We provide training by way of classroom training, online training and one-to-one support.

-In addition to the opportunity for ongoing career development, we offer an employee assistance programme, an occupational health service, sick pay (dependant on your length of service), shared parental leave, emergency dependants’ leave, and adoption leave.
+In addition to the opportunity for ongoing career development, we offer an employee assistance programme, an occupational health service, sick pay (depending on your length of service), shared parental leave, emergency dependants’ leave, and adoption leave.

 We have been awarded the Investors in People accreditation, which is the international standard for people management.
 We think it is important that our people know what is going on, which is why we publish a weekly newsletter.
 We also hold two internal conferences every year, which many of our people attend.
-We use these conferences to share our business objectives and ask our colleagues to help us to develop these and to continually deliver our superb support.
+We use these conferences to share our business objectives and ask our colleagues to help us to develop these and continually deliver our superb support.

 In addition, we run an annual co-worker survey.
 Combined with regular conversations with your manager, this enables you to provide us with feedback to help us work together in a cycle of continuous improvement.

-We also offer an excellent benefits package for our co-workers, which includes a good pension scheme, seven weeks’ holiday (including bank holidays) pro-rata, a refer a friend scheme, and an annual awards night where we can dress up and celebrate our successes.
+We also offer an excellent benefits package for our co-workers, which includes a good pension scheme, seven weeks’ holiday (including bank holidays) pro-rata, a refer-a-friend scheme, and an annual awards night where we can dress up and celebrate our successes.

 If this sounds like something you would like to be part of, contact us for further information.